shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 ### Screen changes

-SDK automatically tracks application screen changes, more precisely, ViewController lifecycle.
+Shake automatically logs app screen (ViewController lifecycle) changes.

-For iOS applications built with __UIKit__, there is no need for additional configuration.
+For apps built with __UIKit__, everything works out of the box.

-Applications built with __SwiftUI__ should use the Shake provided View extension on their top level views which represent screens in their application.
+Apps built with __SwiftUI__ have to use the provided View extension in their top-level Views which represent screens. shakeIntercept View extension allows Shake to hook into the View lifecycle so it can get notified of screen changes.

-shakeIntercept View extension allows Shake to hook into the View lifecycle and notify Shake of the screen changes.
-The extension does not alter the View in any way and allows it to passthrough unchanged.
+The extension won't alter your Views in any way.

 ```swift title="MySwiftUIContentView.swift"
 // highlight-start